being-aryan/metacrafters/eth+avax/module3/readme.md

 ### Constructor

-- Sets the contract deployer as the owner.
+- Sets the name and symbol of our token we created.

-### Modifiers

-- `onlyOwner`: Restricts function access to the owner of the contract.

 ## Functions